 |Billing |1.0.3 |

-• Project version will not be shown as long as project versioning acts were not activated.
+Project version will not be shown as long as project versioning acts were not activated.
 Additionally, it will not be shown for LUs that haven't been deployed.
-This can happen also during the phase of starting using this capability, where some LUs are being deployed after using it will appear with version and others will not.
+This can also happen during the phase of starting using this capability, where some LUs are being deployed after using it will appear with the version, and others will not.

 |Name |Category|Version|Deployed |Project Version|